The Burney Society

 The Hemlow Prize will be awarded to the best essay written by a graduate student (registered within the last year) on any aspect of the life or writings of Frances Burney or members of the Burney Family.
 The essay, which can be up to 6,000 words, should make a substantial contribution to Burney scholarship.
 The judges will take into consideration the essay's originality, coherence, use of source material, awareness of other work in the field, and documentation.
 The winning essay will be published in the Burney Journal and the recipient will receive an award of US $250, as well as a year's membership in the Burney Society.

-The Hemlow Prize will be awarded in October 2014.
+The Hemlow Prize will be awarded in October of every year.
 Two copies of the essay (one appropriate for blind submission) should be sent, by email attachment, to the Chair of the Prize Committee, Dr. Ann Campbell, anncampbell[at]boisestate[dot]edu, or by mail to Dr. Ann Campbell, English Department, Boise State University, 1910 University Drive, Boise ID, 83725-1525.
-Submissions must be received by September 1, 2014.
+Submissions must be received by September 1 of that competition year.

 [ Download Hemlow Prize poster (PDF) ]